simonzhang00/ripser-plusplus/README.md

 ```

 Notice after local installation you need to go to a different directory than ripser-plusplus/ due to path searching in the ```__init__.py``` file.

+**Note** Compilation currently can take >=2 minutes on Windows due to a workaround and >=1 minute on Linux so be patient!
+**Note** You need all of the software and hardware requirements listed in the installation section.

 ## The ripserplusplus Python API